nirikshan/indo-compiler/README.md

 ```

-Now I am working to maintain scope variable in loop in prefix for example:-
+#Maintain scope variable in loop in prefix for example:-

 ```
      data.map(a=>{